freenas/freenas-docs/userguide/install.rst

 to see if the system is accessible.

-.. _If Something Goes Wrong:
+.. _install If Something Goes Wrong:

 If Something Goes Wrong
 ~~~~~~~~~~~~~~~~~~~~~~~